mzimbres/rtcpp/README.md

 `__gnu_cxx::__pool_alloc`, `__gnu_cxx::bitmap_alloc` and
 `__gnu_cxx::__mt_alloc`.
 The benchmarks are performed on a scenario with a fragmented heap where I allocate many nodes and free some of them to make some holes.
-It is noteworthy that a simply changing the allocator can lead to more than 50% performance improvement.
+It is noteworthy that simply changing the allocator can lead to more than 50% performance improvement.
 Follow the links below.

 ![std::set insertion time](fig/std_set_insertion.pdf), ![rt::set insertion time](fig/rt_set_insertion.pdf),